-Telling a believable story is the top priority if your goal is to increase your personal injury settlement.
+Telling a believable story is the top priority if your goal is to increase your personal injury payout.
 Building credibility and offering a clear, organized presentation of the facts is the main way to maximize your settlement award.
-Defense attorneys are excellent at picking apart a liar’s fabrication and exposing fraud.
-Juries are usually very adept at detecting dishonest behavior versus a person who clearly and consistently tells the truth.
+Insurance companies and attorneys for liable parties are excellent at picking apart a liar’s fabrication and exposing fraud.
+Juries are also usually very adept at detecting dishonest behavior versus a person who clearly and consistently tells the truth.

-Personal injury cases are complex, and while courts go to great lengths to use objective standards in calculating settlements, there are steps a person can take early on to make sure they receive all of what they are owed under the law.
+Personal injury cases are complex, and while courts go to great lengths to use objective standards in calculating settlements, there are steps you can take early on to make sure you get a fair settlement or award.
 These include:

 - Organizing doctor’s office notes

 - Keeping related auto mechanic paperwork